 Communication Studies Faculty

 Department faculty are respected educators, skilled professionals, and recognized authorities in the field of communication studies.
 Widely known for their scholarship in these constantly evolving fields, faculty have authored numerous books, chapters, and articles in such areas as media history and criticism, business and professional communication, intercultural and international communication, and political communication.
-Faculty hold advanced degrees from Aalto University, the CUNY Graduate Center, Columbia University, Nebraska University, New York University, Northwestern University, St. John’s University, the State University of New York, the University of Georgia, the University of Illinois, the University of Kansas, the University of Massachusetts, the University of Michigan, the University of Oklahoma, the University of Pittsburgh, and the University of Texas.
+Faculty hold advanced degrees from Aalto University, the CUNY Graduate Center, Columbia University, Nebraska University, New York University, Northwestern University, St. John’s University, the State University of New York, the University of California, the University of Georgia, the University of Illinois, the University of Kansas, the University of Massachusetts, the University of Michigan, the University of Oklahoma, the University of Pittsburgh, and the University of Texas.

 Location: NVC 8-240